No passwords, No popups, No AI, No cost:

 June 22, 2022

 We ran such tests with Falex back in 2013.
 Their results (71K) were very close to required 75k.
 I can forward the official Falex report upon request.
 The Falex rep told us that it is very unusual.
-Other companies cannot come such close to the required results.
+Other companies cannot come so close to the required results.
 He encouraged us to improve the processing and submit the samples again for testing.
 However this testing is very expensive.
-I usually suggest the companies (who bought this technology from us and desire to obtain 2488 certification) to do testing on their own.
+I usually suggest that companies who bought this technology from us and desire to obtain 2488 certification to do testing on their own.

 33504-1